tonymm81/WlanDeviceControlApp/README.md

 - This is beta app.
 There is lots of work to do with graphics.
 - This project needs android studio, virtual devices and sdk tools.
 But this framework there is not any limitations about communications.
 If compare to react native expo.

+## version 101
+- Now I have made the couple of components to program.
+There is also navigation elements in app.tsx, where user canb navigate between components.
+Next step is modify the program to use zustand so this how we can share the jsondata and post and get requestes to table project python3 flask server.

+- I have to build also logic in the table project pythonserver.py file, how to control the devices but I have a plan about this.